Blendify/blender-manual/blender_docs/manual/modeling/curves/properties/geometry.rst

              A Curve with different resolutions applied (Resolution = 12).

-Bevel Object
+Object
-   The Bevel Object controls the cross section of the extruded curve.
+   Controls the cross section of the extruded curve.
    The Bevel Object can only be another curve both 2D or 3D, and opened or closed.
    Editing the handles and control points of the Bevel Object will cause the original Object to change shape.